by Matt McGranaghan

 Note: I wrote this in about 1998, before the Manoa Faculty Senate passed the "new core".
 I still (2014) think that it would be a better way to organize the curriculum, so I have left it here in case anyone is interested.
 In my opinion, the new core is not a "core" in any normal sense of the word.
-It's "design" was more about a creating a structure that will continually re-define a "core" than about the content that would be included.
+It's "design" was more about creating a structure and procedure to continually re-define a "core" than about the content that would be included.
 The resulting structure strikes me as an undue amount of overhead, mired in campus politics and kuleana protection, arising out of an apparent inability to decide what knowledge actually constitutes the core of an education today.
-It amounts to "passing the buck" rather than a shared of understanding of what should constitute the core of an education at the University of Hawaii.
+It amounts to "passing the buck" rather than a shared understanding of what should constitute the core of an education at the University of Hawaii.

 The old (pre-Fall 2001) Manoa Core and Graduation Requirements became a burdensome, Byzantine, ossified mess that had grown through time.
 (See Ron Cambra's "The UHM Core: Snapshots" , [This web-page was taken down or moved.
 Ask Dr Cambra where it has gone.])
 It inhibited innovation and did not demonstrably enhanced education.

 I would argue that the current Manoa requirements are worse.
 There is no pretense of their being a core.
-The Foundations and Focus structure entails administrative overhead to seek, assign, and track course designations, and students effort to find courses with the needed designations.
+The Foundations and Focus structure entails administrative overhead to seek, assign, and track course designations and student effort to find courses with the needed designations.
 The situation is made more complex by A&S having it's own byzantine, though unaligned and now essentially orphaned, distribution requirements.
-In short, what we have is complex to manage and navigate, and not demonstrably successful.
+In short, what we have is complex to manage, hard to navigate, and not demonstrably successful.
 Tear it all down!